-Diesels traditionally deliver more torque, allowing drivers to change through the gears faster at low rev rangers.
+Diesels traditionally deliver more torque, allowing drivers to change through the gears faster at low rev ranges.
 While this can be tedious in a manual, it can make an automatic car far more powerful.
 The performance at speed is often smoother in a diesel too, and around 8% more efficient than petrol cars.

 However, if you are a town- or city-based driver, you should be aware that many diesels use diesel particulate filters (DPFs), which are prone to clogging during low-speed urban driving.

 While many drivers think they'll save in running costs by filling up less – diesels offer up to 30% more fuel economy – you only counteract the cost of purchase if you are a very frequent driver.

 Make sure you ask your dealership about how the costs of servicing, insurance and depreciation differ between the relevant diesel and petrol options.
 Diesel-powered cars tend to be more expensive to service, while petrol-powered cars can be more expensive to tax and insure.

 Please contact your local Lookers dealership today to find out more about the diesel and petrol options available for your preferred marque and model.
 We have a wide selection of new and used diesel and petrol cars for sale now.